Griffith University

 Griffith University is a public research university in South East Queensland on the east coast of Australia.
-Formally founded in 1971, Griffith opened its doors in 1975, introducing Australia's first degrees in environmental science and Asian studies.

-The university is named after Sir Samuel Walker Griffith, who was twice Premier of Queensland and the first Chief Justice of the High Court of Australia.
-Sir Samuel Griffith played a major role in the Federation of Australia and was the principal author of the Australian constitution.
+The university was founded in 1971, but was not officially opened until 1975.
+The university has five campuses, at Gold Coast, Nathan, Logan, South Bank, and Mount Gravatt.
+A sixth campus, to be located at the Treasury Building in the Brisbane CBD, will open in 2027.
+The university was named after Sir Samuel Walker Griffith, who was twice Premier of Queensland and the first Chief Justice of the High Court of Australia.
+Sir Samuel Griffith played a major role in the Federation of Australia and was the principal author of the Australian Constitution.

+The university offers undergraduate, postgraduate, and research programs across a range of disciplines, including business, law, science, health, education, engineering, and the arts.

-Opening at Nathan as a single campus of 451 students, the University now has five campuses spanning three cities, the largest of which are the Gold Coast campus at Southport and the Nathan campus in Brisbane.
+Griffith University was originally opened in Nathan, Queensland, as a single campus of 451 students, but has expanded to include five campuses in three cities, the largest of which is the Gold Coast campus at Southport and the Nathan campus in Brisbane.
 The Mount Gravatt and South Bank campuses are also located in Brisbane, while the Logan campus is at Meadowbrook.

-Griffith has about 50,000 students and offers a full suite of undergraduate, postgraduate and research degrees in the areas of business and government, criminology and law, education, engineering and information technology, environment, planning and architecture, health, humanities and languages, music, science and aviation, and visual and creative arts.
-It is a verdant university and a member of the IRU.
+Griffith University, with about 50,000 students enrolled from more than 130 countries, is a verdant university and a member of the IRU.

-In the 2021 Student Experience Survey, Griffith University recorded the ninth-highest student satisfaction rating out of all Australian universities, and the third-highest student satisfaction rating out of all public Queensland universities, with an overall satisfaction rating of 77.2.
-Since 2012, Griffith University has received more Australian Awards for University Teaching than any other Australian university.
-Griffith has many distinguished alumni and academic staff, including 2017 Australian of the Year Emeritus Professor Alan Mackay-Sim and 2021 Queensland Australian of the Year Dinesh Palipana.

 History

-Beginnings
+Beginning

-In 1965, 174 ha of natural bushland at Nathan were set aside for a new university campus.
+In 1965, 174 ha of natural bushland at Nathan was set aside for a new university campus.
 Initially, the site was to be part of the University of Queensland, which was experiencing strong demand in humanities and social sciences.
 By 1970, a new tertiary institution was being mooted, and Theodor Bray (later Sir Theodor Bray) was asked by the Queensland Government to establish a second for Brisbane and the third for the state.

 After several months of discussion, the government announced on 24 December 1970 that Bray would head a committee charged with establishing Griffith University.

 On 30 September 1971, the Queensland Government officially created and recognised Griffith University with the passing of the Assent to Griffith University Act 1971.
-On 5 March 1975, Griffith University began teaching 451 students in four schools: Australian Environmental Studies, Humanities, Modern Asian Studies and Science.
-The university was distinguished by its "problem-based", rather than disciplinary, approach to course design and research.
+On 5 March 1975, Griffith University began teaching 451 students in four schools: Australian Environmental Studies, Humanities, Modern Asian Studies, and Science.